 - Additional penalties, like jail time and fines

 Call The Curtis Firm for Legal Representation

-If you have been accused of a crime in the Tacoma, Washington, area, you need a strong legal defense team to ensure your rights are protected and your future is secured.
+If you have been accused of a crime in the Washington, Washington, area, you need a strong legal defense team to ensure your rights are protected and your future is secured.
 The stakes are high, so retaining the best criminal defense lawyer to fight the charges can be the best investment you can make in your future.
 Contact us online or call The Curtis Firm to get started on your case.

 We gladly serve Pierce County, King County and Thurston County.